Maryland Real Estate Salesperson Online Practice Questions

 Reference (Maryland Source):

-C Maryland 60-Hour Principles and Practices Course, Closing Procedures and Federal Disclosure Requirements section.
+C Maryland 60-Hour Principles and Practices of Real Estate Pre-Licensing Course, Environmental Issues and Disclosures section.

 Question#2